Dr Stavros Syngellakis is Adjunct Professor of Materials and Structures at the Wessex Institute of Technology (WIT), Ashurst, Southampton, UK.

-Lectures in Continuum Mechanics, Mechanics of Solids, Offshore Collisions, Finite Element Method.
+He has lectured on Continuum Mechanics, Mechanics of Solids, Offshore Collisions, Finite Element Method (1984-1998).

-Contributions as author, co-author, session chair and member of the International Scientific & Advisory Committee to conferences on Boundary Element Method, Computational Methods & Experimental Measurements, Design in Nature, Heat Transfer, Tribology & Design, Fluid Structure Interaction, Surface Effects & Contact Mechanics, Material Characterisation, Structures under Shock & Impact.
+He has contributed as author, co-author, session chair and member of the International Scientific & Advisory Committee to conferences on Boundary Element Method, Computational Methods & Experimental Measurements, Design & Nature, Heat Transfer, Tribology & Design, Fluid Structure Interaction, Surface Effects & Contact Mechanics, Material Characterisation and Structures under Shock & Impact (1989-2018).

-Editor of 9 volumes comprising articles from the Transactions of Wessex Institute on special topics in the areas of Earthquake Engineering, Blast & Impact, Heritage Structures and Renewable Energy.
+Editor of 13 volumes comprising articles from the Transactions of Wessex Institute on special topics in the areas of Earthquake Engineering, Blast & Impact, Heritage Structures, Renewable Energy, Composites, Corrosion and Disaster Management.